Redwood Materials: History

 In January 2024, Redwood broke ground on a new $3.5 billion battery factory in South Carolina, claiming the factory will use 100% electric operations and 0% fossil fuel use in its process when operational.
 In May 2024, Redwood was listed by Time magazine as one of the 100 most influential companies in 2024.

 Investors

-Investors in Redwood Materials' $775M Series C include T. Rowe Price, Goldman Sachs, Baillie Gifford, Fidelity, Ford Motor Company and Amazon's Climate Pledge Fund.
+Investors in Redwood Materials' $700M Series C include T. Rowe Price, Goldman Sachs, Baillie Gifford, Fidelity, Ford Motor Company and Amazon's Climate Pledge Fund.

-Investors in Redwood Materials' $350M Series E include Eclipse Capital and NVidia's NVentures.
+Investors in Redwood Materials' $350M Series E include Eclipse Capital, Google, and NVidia's NVentures.